The Plaza (West Palm Beach)

-The Plaza (formerly known as Trump Plaza and Trump Plaza of the Palm Beaches), is a twin-tower condominium property located along the Intracoastal Waterway in West Palm Beach, Florida.
+The Plaza (formerly known as Trump Plaza and Trump Plaza of the Palm Beaches) is a twin-tower condominium property located along the Intracoastal Waterway in West Palm Beach, Florida.
 The property was developed by Robert Armour and Michael Guider through their company, Armour Guider Development Corporation.
 Construction of the project, originally known as The Plaza, began in 1981.
-After several construction delays, The Plaza opened in October 1985, although Robert Armour had only minimal success in selling the condominium units.
+After several construction delays, The Plaza opened in October 1985, although Armour had only minimal success in selling the condominium units.

 In 1986, the property was foreclosed and then sold to businessman Donald Trump, who renovated and renamed it as Trump Plaza later that year.
 Trump intended to sell the property's remaining 120 units within a year and a half.
 Although sales increased because of the Trump name, 50 percent of the units remained unsold as of 1990.
 The remaining units were auctioned.

 The name of the property was changed in January 2021 after the 2021 United States Capitol attack.